 - If you are a parent, do you have certain beloved possessions that you hope your children will treat as an heirloom?
 Have you told them why it matters—the story that gives it value?

-- If you are a child, what is your most beloved object that you inherited from a parent or grandparent?
+- If you are a child, what is the most beloved object that you inherited from a parent or grandparent?

 - Marie Kondo, the Japanese guru of order and simplicity, says we should only have objects that bring us delight.
 What do you make of this statement?

 If you’d like to continue this discussion, follow this link to CNS’s Facebook page to share your own perspectives on the topics raised in this week’s Oasis Songs.
 Comments will be moderated as necessary.